bretlowery/flan/README.md

 Replicating access log data from a production Splunk index to a non-production security team restricted index...

+Storing logs for future research needs...

-_ALL while ensuring user, IP, and location anonymity AND session semantics!_
+_ALL while ensuring user, IP, and location anonymity AND retaining session semantics!_

 --------------
 ### Background